-- bioretention system
+- pervious pavement

 - drainage area

-- property line
+- [] property line

 - 2015 Aerial: NJOIT, OGIS

-A rain garden can be installed south of the building to capture, treat, and infiltrate rooftop runoff.
+Parking spaces surrounding the church can be replaced with pervious pavement to capture and infiltrate stormwater runoff from the street and from the remainder of the parking lot.
 A preliminary soil assessment suggests that more soil testing would be required before determining the soil's suitability for green infrastructure.